 Performing deadlifts using resistance bands in place of weights is a perfect introduction to this type of training and is ideal for those who are not ready to take on the barbell or who have limited equipment available.
 Even expert and professional weightlifters incorporate resistance band training into their program.

-How to do a deadlift with resistance bands
+How to do a deadlift with resistance bands.

 The correct method to complete a resistance band assisted deadlift is as follows:

-Hold the band in an overarm grip, so your knuckles are facing outwards and away from you.
+- Hold the band in an overhand grip so that your knuckles are facing outwards and away from you.
 Your hands should be slightly less than shoulder-width apart.

 - Pause at the full extent of the lift for a moment, holding the position.
 Your abs and lats should be working to stabilize you.

-A variation on the resistance band deadlift
+A variation on the resistance band deadlift.

 - Keep the legs stiffened during the lift, which will stretch and exercise your upper leg muscles to a greater extent.
 Tighten your abs and squeeze your glutes.

-What muscles do banded deadlifts train?
+What muscles do banded deadlifts target?

 This exercise is similar in scope to a classic deadlift, targeting major muscle groups in the mid and lower body.
 The core muscles are central to this exercise, as well as the lats and lower back muscles.
-In addition, resistance band deadlifts work on the hamstrings and glutes, providing a comprehensive training session that builds strength and stability.
+Also, resistance band deadlifts work on the hamstrings and glutes, providing a comprehensive training session that builds strength and stability.